-Teachers regularly provide challenge or review activities during math instructional time by extending or reinforcing the lesson, providing extra materials or activities and sending work home in addition to regular assignments.
 Within the Everyday Mathematics program are several components that provide teachers and students with many options for challenge or reinforcement.
 First, many of the problems are open-ended, which means that more than one right answer is possible.
 So, students of differing abilities can be successful at their own level of understanding.
-Also, most of the lessons have challenge problems for advanced thinkers.
+Also, most of the lessons have challenging problems for advanced thinkers.
 Secondly, the program encourages students to try out multiple strategies for solving problems, a definite challenge.
 The skill of looking for and finding many ways to solve the same problem is useful later on for advanced work in math in science.
 Students who feel more comfortable with familiar strategies have that option, too.
 Thirdly, pattern recognition and use is very important in this program for speeding up the process of computation.
 Finally, every workbook page emphasizes variety, instead of a lot of similar problems as in some other programs.
 This technique allows for quick review and repetition over time and keeps problem solving from becoming tedious yet, challenges the learner to think about a variety of math ideas.